Imran Khan is expected to announce today the dissolution of the KP Assembly - ExBulletin

 He warned that the order dissolving the assembly will be executed within two days if the governor refuses to sign the summary.

-The PTI Vice President further said that a letter would be sent to PML-Ns Hamza Shehbaz in the next two days to finalize an interim government, adding that elections would be held within the next 90 days.
+The PTI Vice President further said that a letter would be sent to Hamza Shehbaz of the PML-N within the next two days to finalize an interim government, adding that elections would be held within the next 90 days.

 |